Do You Know? There Are 33 Consumer Rights Worldwide!

 3. Right to Choose

-For Example, Competition Commission of India (CCI) ensures fair, competitive and innovative market.
+For Instance, Competition Commission of India (CCI) ensures fair, competitive and innovative market.

 4. Right to be Heard